John N. McMahon

-John N. McMahon (born July 3, 1929) is a former senior U.S. official of the Central Intelligence Agency.
+John Norman McMahon (born July 3, 1929) is an American intelligence analyst who served as the 15th deputy director of the Central Intelligence Agency (CIA) from 1982 to 1986.

-Background
+Early life and education

-John Norman McMahon was born on July 3, 1929, in East Norwalk, Connecticut.
+McMahon was born on July 3, 1929, in East Norwalk, Connecticut.
 His parents were Frederick Francis McMahon and Elizabeth Collins.
-In 1951, he obtained a bachelor's degree from the College of Holy Cross.
+He had a sister who was a cryptanalyst.
+After high school, he graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in English literature in 1951.
+As an undergraduate at Holy Cross, he wrote a senior thesis titled, "The Emotional Conflict of Four of Shakespeare's Tragic Heroines".

 Career

 CIA

+McMahon became acquainted with the Office of Strategic Services (OSS), the precursor of the CIA, when he was a student at the College of the Holy Cross, where the intelligence agency had posted a recruiting agent.
+After graduation, he enrolled at the Georgetown University Law Center and attended classes during the day and worked as a switchboard operator at the OSS at night.
+He ultimately left the law school after his first semester in order to pursue communications training in Germany in 1952 under the OSS.

 McMahon joined the CIA in 1951 or 1966.
 He served as Deputy Director for Operations from January 11, 1978, to April 12, 1981, and later, nominated by US President Ronald Reagan, as Deputy Director of Central Intelligence under Director William J. Casey as of April 27, 1982, succeeding Bobby Ray Inman.
 Questioning McMahon during his nomination included US Senators Daniel Patrick Moynihan (who guided publication of the VENONA papers in the mid-1990s).

 On March 4, 1986, McMahon, age 56, resigned and left office on March 26, succeeded by Robert M. Gates.
 "McMahon had clashed with Capitol Hill conservatives who considered him less than zealous in his support of aid to guerrilla fighters in Afghanistan and Nicaragua."
 President Reagan expressed regret at his resignation.